ben-razor/aqua-eth/README.md

 ## Mode of Operation

 We will call the peer that has MetaMask the **server**.
-We will call peers that connect to the signer to carry out ethers.js functions the **client**.
+We will call peers that connect to the server to carry out ethers.js functions the **client**.

 The **server** is created using: